IgorLucindo/wordle-optimization-GAME/README.md

 * Builds a **decision tree** for solving the game efficiently.
 * Aims to solve in **the minimum number of guesses possible**.
 * Includes a playable version of the game hosted online.

-## 💾 Dataset

-The word lists used for the possible Wordle answers and valid guesses are located in the **`dataset/` folder** of this project.

 ## ⚙️ Setup